Uncommon Ways to Improve Your Moody Mondays

 Have you ever lost track of time reading a great story or book?
 Becoming completely absorbed?
 It’s what noted psychologist Mihaly Csikszentmihalyi calls getting in the flow or creating an “optimal experience,” a feeling of deep enjoyment and contentment.
 Reading and writing can lower your blood pressure, heart rate, and stress levels.
 If you’re feeling moody this Monday, pick up a noteworthy biography, memoir, or novel and step into someone else’s shoes for a little while to get in the flow.

 Saying “Thank you!” can turn a frown upside down!
-Harvard Health says studies show, “Expressing thanks may be one of the simplest ways to feel better,” Being grateful can instantly make you feel optimistic, less self-absorbed, and more relaxed.
+Harvard Health says studies show “the simple daily habit of expressing gratitude can have big long-term health effects.”
+Being grateful can instantly make you feel optimistic, less self-absorbed, and more relaxed.
 Here are a few ways to put you in a good mood this Monday: Write a thank you note, thank someone mentally, write a gratitude list (here’s how with a step-by-step list), and count your blessings.
 Thank you!

 This week make laughter a part of your Monday refresh!
 Laughter is the universal language of joy.
 It’s contagious and makes you, and those around you, feel good.
 It has a similar effect on the brain as antidepressants and releases powerful endorphins.
 Here are some ways to get laughing this Monday: Find some silly YouTube pet videos, watch a comedy or romantic comedy movie or funny sitcom on TV, read a funny book, or share funny stories with your family and friends.
 Start Monday with a laugh!

 Ready to get started?
 Watch some of the videos that scientists use when they need to make people laugh.